laboon/CS1632_Fall2018/study_guides/midterm_1_study_guide.md

-Summer# CS 1632 Midterm 1 Exam Study Guide - Spring 2018
+# CS 1632 Midterm 1 Exam Study Guide - Fall 2018

-The midterm is on 28 FEB 2018 (M/W classes) or 1 MAR (T/H class).
+The midterm is on 16 OCTOBER 2018.
+You will have the entire class period to complete it.

+**NOTE that this class is on a TUESDAY, not a normal MONDAY!**

 The midterm will cover everything we have covered up to the exerise the class before.
 I recommend you review the slides and the textbook (see syllabus.md for reminders of which chapters were required reading).